tiloye/securities-data-pipeline/README.md

     ```bash
     docker compose -f=./docker/prod/compose.yml up -d
     ```
-    You can access the Prefect UI and Metabase UI via the URL below:
+    You can access the Minio, Prefect, and Metabase UIs using the URLs below:

+    * **Minio**: localhost:9003
     * **Prefect**: localhost:4201
     * **Metabase**: localhost:3000